 Some of the best names for dogs come from real military dogs.
 Learning a little more about these brave pups can give you an idea of whether their names fit your dog’s personality.

 One of the most famous military dogs in the world is Chesty, the Marine Corps mascot.
-He is always a Bulldog, and he’s got a great reputation among the Corps.
+He is always a Bulldog breed, and he’s got a great reputation among the Corps.
 This dog’s a real fighting dog, usually holding the rank of Corporal and having the admiration of all.

 Chips, on the other hand, is less of a mascot.
 A real dog who served in WWII, he’s the most decorated canine officer in history.
 He was best known for assaulting a fortification on his own, capturing it from Italian soldiers (and since we’re on the topic, you might want to consider an Italian dog name as well).
 A recipient of the Purple Heart and Silver Star, Chips was a real fighter.